Amsterdam-Gloversville-Johnstown Jags: History

 The 1906 Amsterdam–Gloversville–Johnstown Jags had a regular season record of 66–68.
-The Jags placed 5th in the New York State League standings under returning manager Howard Earl, finishing 17.5 games behind the Scranton Miners.
+The Jags placed fifth in the New York State League standings under returning manager Howard Earl, finishing 17.5 games behind the first place Scranton Miners.

 The Amsterdam–Gloversville–Johnstown Jags finished last in the 1907 New York State League.
-Their record of 39–95, left the team 8th in the league under manager Howard Earl, finishing 42.5 games behind the 1st place Albany Senators.
+Their record of 39–95, left the team eighth in the league under manager Howard Earl, finishing 42.5 games behind the first place Albany Senators.

 The Amsterdam–Gloversville–Johnstown Jags relocated in 1908 and finished last in their final season.
 The Jags began the season with a 1–8 record, when they dropped Amsterdam from their franchise on May 18, 1908.
 The Gloversville-Johnstown Jags were 11–54 on July 22, 1908, when the franchise relocated to Elmira, New York, where they finished the season as the Elmira Colonels.
-The team finished in 8th place with a 36–104 overall record in 1908.
-The managers were Hank Ramsey and Louis Bacon, as the team finished 50.5 games behind the 1st place Scranton Miners.
+The team finished in eighth place with a 36–104 overall record in 1908.
+The managers were Hank Ramsey and Louis Bacon, as the team finished 50.5 games behind the first place Scranton Miners.

 The cities were without a minor league team until the 1938 Amsterdam Rugmakers and Gloversville-Johnstown Glovers teams began play as members of the Class C level Canadian-American League.

 The ballparks

 The played minor league home games at Guy Park in Amsterdam, New York, for the duration of the Amsterdam franchises.
 Today, the site is the Guy Park State Historical Site.

-In Gloversville, New York select home games, the team played at JAG Park.
+In Gloversville, New York, the team played select home games at JAG Park.
 The ballpark was rebuilt and known as "A.J.& G Baseball Park" beginning in 1906.
 JAG Park was designed by F.L.
 Comstock and built by E.A.
 Satterlee for $3,088.
 The ballpark was built on six acres of land on Harrison Street, midway between Gloversville, New York and Johnstown, New York.
 Today, the ballpark is called Parkhurst Field and is still in use.